sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 `build.sbt` may also be
 interspersed with `val`s, `lazy val`s, and `def`s.
 Top-level `object`s and
 `class`es are not allowed in `build.sbt`.
-Those should go in the `project/` directory as full Scala source files.
+Those should go in the `project/` directory as Scala source files.

 On the left, `name`, `version`, and `scalaVersion` are *keys*.
 A key is an instance of `SettingKey[T]`, `TaskKey[T]`, or `InputKey[T]` where `T` is the